Types of Reflections

 - You do not set a refresh policy or an expiration policy on the data in the derived table.

 - You do not use store the data for the derived table in your Dremio cluster.

 - You do not need to use the resources of your Dremio cluster to refresh the reflection periodically.

 When materializing reflections on datasets with joins, Dremio keeps statistics and detects relationships for each join (e.g. 1-1, many-1).
 If the joins are non-expanding, Dremio can leverage this property to accelerate a larger set of queries.
-If a user creates a reflection on a dataset that joins a fact table with three dimension tables, given that this reflection meets the above criteria, Dremio can accelerate queries that include any subset of these joins (e.g. fact table joined with just one of the dimension tables), without having to define multiple reflections.
+A non-expanding join is a join in which every row in the left table participates at most once in the result.
+If a user creates a reflection on a dataset that joins a fact table with three dimension tables, given that this reflection meets the above criterion, Dremio can accelerate queries that include any subset of these joins (e.g. fact table joined with just one of the dimension tables), without having to define multiple reflections.
 Both raw and aggregation reflections can support starflake acceleration.

 Example: Starflake reflection on Sales